 Back to FAQ

 This is a great question.
-I started using Adobe Lightroom in 2007, and now use Lightroom Classic CC.
-At the start, I did a lot of head scratching to come up with a workflow that works; I now consider this solved.
-After image capture, I import, sort, discard and process images with Lightroom, my exclusive organizing tool.
-When a customer calls, I’m into Lightroom immediately to assemble a collection and submit photos.
-I use Lightroom web galleries as a quick way to show client images.
-With a custom web template that has the FTP address for upload built in, all I need do after creating a collection of images is bring them into the web module, change the title and destination folder, click on Upload, and then send a client the link.
+I use Lightroom Classic CC.
+For workflow, after image capture, I import, sort, discard and process images all within Lightroom.
+I use it exclusively to assemble collections for submission.
+Lightroom web galleries can quickly show clients images.
+With a custom web template that has the FTP address for upload built in, all I need do after creating a collection is bring them into the web module, change the title and destination folder, click on Upload, and then send a client the link.
 It’s fast and easy, taking advantage of Lightroom’s well-designed search, collection and simple web features.

 ]Lightroom library module showing thumbnails in content area, left and right panels and film strip.